alco/TastyKVO/README.md

    observing all of its targets prior to deallocation.

-When you define both macros, either at the top level in your project's build settings or for the single file `NSObject+TastyKVO.m`, you no longer need to call any of the `stopObserving...` or `removeTastyObserver...` methods.
+When you define both macros, either at the top level in your project's build settings or only for the file _NSObject+TastyKVO.m_, you no longer need to call any of the `stopObserving...` or `removeTastyObserver...` methods.

 ### Implementation details ###

 Under the hood, the automatic removal and unregistration are implemented by means of swizzling the `dealloc` method.
-That is, when you register an observer via one of the `addTastyObserver...` or `observeChangesIn...` methods, the object's own implementation of dealloc is replaced with a custom one (the object being the target, the observer, or both, depending on the macros defined).
-This new implementation calls `removeAllTastyObservers` or `stopObservingAllTargets` first and then invokes the original dealloc method of the object.
+That is, when you register an observer via one of the `addTastyObserver...` or `observeChangesIn...` methods, the object's own implementation of `dealloc` is replaced with a custom one (the object being the target, the observer, or both, depending on the macros defined).
+This new implementation calls `removeAllTastyObservers` or `stopObservingAllTargets` first and then invokes the original `dealloc` method of the object.

 ## License & Feedback ##